Helvellyn: General description

-A never-failing spring called Brownrigg Well exists 90 m below the summit of Helvellyn, about 500 m due west of the highest point, at the head of Whelpside Gill.
+A never-failing spring called Brownrigg Well exists 90 m below the summit of Helvellyn, about 500 m due west of the highest point, at the head of Whelpside Gill at 2,800 feet.
 In the nineteenth century a leat was constructed to direct the water of this spring into the gill to its north to serve the needs of the Helvellyn Mine further down.
 This leat has now fallen into disuse.
 The gill it led to is not named on any map, but some authors have referred to it as Mines Gill.

-Whelp Side, between Whelpside Gill and Mines Gill, appears as a distinct shoulder of the mountain when seen from the west, largely grassy though with a few crags and boulders in places, and with coniferous plantations on its lower slopes which were planted to stabilise the land around the reservoir.
+A shoulder of the mountain, Whelp Side, between Whelpside Gill and Mines Gill, is largely grassy though with a few crags and boulders, and with coniferous plantations on its lower slopes around the reservoir.
 North of Mines Gill are the Helvellyn Screes, a more craggy stretch of hillside, beneath the north-west ridge, with a loose scree covering in places.

 The deep coves on the rocky eastern side of Helvellyn drain into Ullswater.
-Water from Brown Cove and Red Tarn unite below Catstye Cam to form Glenridding Beck, which flows through Glenridding village to the lake, while Nethermost Cove drains into the same lake via Grisedale Beck and Patterdale village.
+Water from Brown Cove and Red Tarn unite below Catstye Cam to form Glenridding Beck, which flows through Glenridding village to the lake, while Nethermost Cove drains into Ullswater via Grisedale Beck and Patterdale village.

 Red Tarn, enclosed between Striding Edge and Swirral Edge, is about 25 m deep, but in the mid-nineteenth century a dam was built to increase its capacity and supply the needs of the Greenside Mine near Glenridding.
-That dam has now gone and the tarn has returned to its natural size.
+That dam has now gone, and the tarn has returned to its natural size.
 It contains brown trout and schelly, a species of whitefish found in only four bodies of water in the Lake District.

 A second reservoir was built around 1860 in Brown Cove, between Swirral Edge and Lower Man, along with one further down the valley in Keppel Cove.
 These provided water to generate hydroelectric power for the lead mine.
 The dam in Keppel Cove is still in place, but water now leaks through its base.
 The remains of the dam in Brown Cove can be seen, but again water leaks freely through it.
 It is unclear whether there ever was a natural tarn in Brown Cove.
 Guidebook writers before 1860 refer only to Keppel Cove Tarn to the north of Swirral Edge.